immutant/immutant/docs/guides/messaging.md

   passing `:decode? false` to `receive`).
 This mode doesn't affect publication - `publish` calls will complete immediately.

-* `:transacted` - when this mode is active, you are responsible for committing or rolling back (by calling `.commit` or `.rollback` on the context, respectively) any actions performed on the context.
+* `:transacted` - *the default for listeners*, when this mode is active, you are responsible for committing or rolling back (by calling `.commit` or `.rollback` on the context, respectively) any actions performed on the context.
 This applies to publishes *and* receives.

-:auto-ack is the default for contexts, :transacted for listeners.

 If a context is created with `:xa? true`, the `:mode` option is ignored.
 See the [Transactions Guide] for more details.